ILLINOIS STATE RACQUETBALL ASSOCIATION

 TOURNAMENT DIVISION ELIGIBILITY

-3. DIVISION ELIGIBILITY:
+- DIVISION ELIGIBILITY:

-(c) As respect to the A,B,C,D divisions: These are referred to as “skill divisions.”
-Any player or doubles team who wins one of these divisions that contain the number of entrants as described in Paragraph 2 may continue to play in the same division until the following date of June 1 at which time he or she or they Must move up to the next highest division for all future events.
+(c) Regarding Elite, A,B,C,D divisions: These are referred to as “skill divisions.”
+Any player or doubles team who wins one of these divisions that contain the number of entrants as described in Paragraph 2 may continue to play in the same division until the following June 1 at which time they must move up to the next highest division for all future events.
 After winning a skill division containing any number of entrants, a player may not compete in a division lower than that which he or she has won.

-4. DOUBLES (Including Mixed Doubles)
+- DOUBLES (including Mixed Doubles)

-5. AGE DIVISION
+- AGE DIVISION

-(a) Any player who demonstrates an ability level far superior to that of other players in the same skill division, may be required to move to the higher level of play even if he or she is technically eligible to play in that division.
+(a) Any player who demonstrates an ability level far superior to that of other players in the same skill division may be required to move to the higher level of play even if he or she is technically eligible to play in that division.
 This action may be taken by the ISRA Seeding Committee or the Tournament Director.
 This action may be appealed in writing to the ISRA Board of Directors.(b) If a player with no known prior eligibility chooses to compete in a skill division, the ISRA Seeding Committee or the Tournament Director may use their best judgment as to in which division the player is eligible to compete.
 This action may be appealed in writing to the ISRA Board of Directors.

 (c) Once a player or team officially moves to a higher skill division, he or she may not move down except by written petition to the ISRA Board of Directors.
 The player should have competed in at least four (4) tournaments in the higher division and show that he or she did not advance beyond the second round.
 The vote of the Board shall be binding for a period of one (1) year from the date of initial submission.